Skip to main content

 Email: estenson@usc.edu

-Lilly Estenson is a doctoral student at the Leonard Davis School of Gerontology.
-She completed her Bachelor of Arts at Scripps College and her Master of Social Work at the University of Michigan.
-She is interested in health policy evaluation and in understanding how social factors affect health insurance enrollment choices and health care utilization, particularly among people with Medicare.
-She is advised by Dr. Mireille Jacobson.
+Lilly Estenson is a doctoral candidate at the Leonard Davis School of Gerontology.
+She previously completed her Bachelor of Arts at Scripps College and her Master of Social Work at the University of Michigan.
+She is interested in how social and policy factors affect health insurance enrollment and health care utilization.
+Her current work focuses on predictors, characteristics, and outcomes of Medicare enrollment and coverage choices.

 Email: tongyugu@usc.edu